 That's right.
 Some old glass shades, some old (outdoor) Christmas lights and BAM.
 You're a backyard badass baroness.
 (There can only be one Queen)

-In my attempt to make my backyard a teensy bit more contemporary than my 170 year old house I ran into a few problems.
-Outdoor lighting is EXPENSIVE.
+In my attempt to make my backyard a teensy bit more contemporary than my 180 year old house I ran into a few problems.
+Contemporary outdoor lighting is EXPENSIVE.
 That's what led me to creating my own.

 If I'm gonna shell out a whole whack of cash for something in my backyard it's gonna be on a tenderloin for the BBQ.
 Or a better BBQ.
 Or a talking parrot who refers to me as Princess Leia.
 It isn't gonna be for lighting if I can help it.

-So while perusing the local second hand store I came across some truly unfortunate stains on the carpet AND these ubiquitous opaque glass shades.
+So while perusing the local second hand store I came across some truly unfortunate stains on the carpet AND the ubiquitous opaque glass shades.
 You've probably thrown a few out in your lifetime.
 Stop doing that.
 Stop it right now.
-Because as you can see, all you have to do is shove some old mini lights in em to create an outdoor light that even a magazine Editor in Chief will comment on.
-(Thank you Eric McLaughlin of Style at Home magazine for noticing my glowing orbs)

 And here's the best part!
 You know those stupid, anger inducing mini lights you have shoved in your basement?
 The ones where only half of the string lights up?
 Yeah, um ... this is a perfect use for them.
 PERFECT!